 In 1917, Sassoon refused to return to duty.
-Reeling from the death of his friend David Cuthbert Thomas – a soldier who was shot in the throat, managed to walk to a first aid post, and died choking on his own blood – after a period of sympathetic leave, Sassoon forwarded a letter to his commanding officer a letter that stated, ‘I believe that the war upon which I entered as a war of defence and liberation has now become a war of aggression and conquest’.
-Determined unfit for duty, Sassoon was sent, as punishment, to Craiglockhart Hospital, where his official diagnoses was shellshock.
-It remains unclear whether or not Sassoon was actually suffering from shellshock, or whether it was merely British anti-neurasthenia sentiment at play, though given the insane feats that Sassoon performed, and the vicious conditions of the British during World War I, he was perhaps more than a little bit affected by the war.
+Reeling from the death of his friend David Cuthbert Thomas – a soldier who was shot in the throat, managed to walk to a first-aid post, and died choking on his own blood – after a period of sympathetic leave, Sassoon forwarded a letter to his commanding officer a letter of protest that stated, ‘I believe that the war upon which I entered as a war of defense and liberation has now become a war of aggression and conquest.’
+Determined unfit for duty, Sassoon was sent, as punishment, to Craiglockhart War Hospital, where his official diagnosis was neurasthenia or shell shock.
+It remains unclear whether or not Sassoon was actually suffering from the ailment or whether it was merely British anti-neurasthenia sentiment at play, though given the insane feats that Sassoon performed and the vicious conditions of the British during World War I, he was perhaps more than a little bit affected by the war.

-Sassoon returned to active duty, where he was almost immediately sent back to convalescing as a British soldier mistook him for a German soldier, and shot him in the head.
+Sassoon returned to active duty, where he was almost immediately sent back to recover as a British soldier mistook him for a German soldier and shot him in the head.

-After the war, Sassoon returned to writing, and dabbled a little in politics.
-He published his first book, Memoirs of a Fox-Hunting Man, anonymously, and received critical acclaim for it, bringing him fame as a humourous writer.
+After the war, Sassoon returned to writing and dabbled a little in politics.
+He published his first book, Memoirs of a Fox-Hunting Man, anonymously and received critical acclaim for it, bringing him fame as a humorous writer.

 His son, George Sassoon, died of cancer in 2006.

 In 2007, Sassoon’s Military Cross – whose ribbon he had thrown into the river Mersey – was discovered in an attic in 2007, where it was put up for sale and subsequently bought by the Royal Welch Fusiliers.